ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 The POST handler processes the Join Request sent by a Client to join a group, and returns a Join Response as successful result of the joining process (see {{ssec-key-distribution-exchange}}).
 At a high level, the POST handler adds the Client to the list of current group members, adds the authentication credential of the Client to the list of the group members' authentication credentials, and returns the symmetric group keying material for the group identified by GROUPNAME.

-The handler expects a request with payload formatted as a CBOR map, which MAY contain the following fields, which, if included, MUST have format and value as specified below.
+The handler expects a request with payload formatted as a CBOR map, which MAY contain the following fields, which, if included, MUST have the format and value as specified below.

 * 'scope', with value the specific group that the Client is attempting to join, i.e., the group name, and the roles it wishes to have in the group.
 This value is a CBOR byte string wrapping one scope entry, as defined in {{ssec-authorization-request}}.